 Scaling value Meaning PDTS_ARBITRARY The application has done its own scaling of the data point.
-PDTS_STANDARDSCALE The standard scaling metric is equivalent to PDTS_HIGHENGLISH. to the pen data memory block that was created.
-The rned to the recognizer to represent raw data.
-On creation, then so point.
-If successful this function retu urns an HPENDATA handle to the PENDATA structure
+PDTS_STANDARDSCALE The standard scaling metric is equivalent to PDTS_HIGHENGLISH.
+Return Value This function returns a handle to the pen data memory block that was create HPENDATA data type is returned to the recognizer to represent raw data. (pen data memory block contains no point. rned to the recognizer to represent raw data.
+On creation, the If successful, this function returns an HPENDATA handle to the PENDATA structure.
 Otherwise, it returns NULL.
 It returns NULL on a memory allocation failure.